 1. The middle of September is the perfect time to start your Fall planting to last through the winter.

 2. Consider planting cool-season crops like kale, spinach, evergreen bunching onions, lettuce, parsley, parsnips, and carrots.
 These plants can withstand the first frost and may last through the majority of the winter weather.

-3. That soil is going to need some amending so get ready to add some nutrients and freshen it up with compost!
+3. The soil is going to need some amending so get ready to add some nutrients and freshen it up with compost!
 Adding shredded leaves or untreated grass clippings will provide vital nutrients and structure to your soil- perfect timing!

 4. Keep the moisture in this fall with heavy mulching on your beds.
 Mulch keeps the moisture in and controls the weeds.